Case Study 02 / 03

 // API Integration Constraints

-The film database API (TMDB) provided the backbone — title metadata, poster images, cast, genres, streaming availability by region.
+The film database API (TMDB) provided the backbone: title metadata, poster images, cast, genres, and streaming availability by region.
 Designing around API constraints meant making product decisions early: streaming availability data had a 24-hour cache lag, which affected how I designed the "Where to Watch" layer.
 Real-time wasn't possible; the design had to accommodate stale data gracefully.

 01